pudly/schmopera-hugo/content/articles/die-fledermaus-die-flederfabulous.md

 ---
-title: Die Fledermaus?
-Die Fleder-fabulous!
+title: "Die Fledermaus?
+Die Fleder-fabulous!"
 ---

 Did you ever wonder what it what a anime-circus-drag operetta would look like?